-Remember, the logo will almost never be shown alone on a clean white backdrop, but will be paired with typography, photography, or illustration.
+Remember, the logo will almost never be shown alone on a clean white backdrop.
+It will be paired with typography, photography, or illustration.
 It will be printed on a bus, embroidered on a jacket, or included on a website.
-There are also other design elements to consider for a cohesive identity that can grow, like patterns, icons, and an expansive color palette.
+There are also other elements to consider, like patterns, icons, and an expansive color palette.
 Always consider the context and application of an identity.

 Presentation & Recommendation

 At this point, we are not shooting arrows in the dark and hoping something sticks.
 A designer should select and recommend which options are the most viable solutions and meet the criteria of the design brief.